Contact Us

 It’s important to us that you stay healthy!
 So we have an on-campus Health Center for you to take care of many of your health and mental health needs!
 Take a look at all we offer!

-If you are coming from another country and want to start or continue your college education at LASC, welcome!
-Find out how you can apply.
+If you are coming from another country and want to start or continue your college education at LASC, welcome!.

 If you are a current or former foster youth and you want to attend college, this program should be one of your first stops.